Duffleman/dflimg/README.md

 `dflimg u {file}`

-Upload a file with some labels, you can give it a CSV for labels
+Upload a file with some shorcuts, you can give it a CSV for the shortcuts

-`dflimg u -l test,srs {file}`
+`dflimg u -s test,srs {file}`

 It will attempt to automatically put the URL in your clipboard too!